Couple expected to return to Dillsburg next week after coronavirus quarantine

 HARRISBURG, Pa.
-(WHTM) – William and Colette Smedley were quarantined for ten days on a Diamond Princess Cruise ship, before starting another 14-day quarantine period in Texas.
+(WHTM) – William and Colette Smedley were quarantined for 10 days on a Diamond Princess Cruise ship before starting another 14-day quarantine period in Texas.
 That isolation is expected end Monday, as long as they don’t develop symptoms or test positive for the coronavirus.

 William Smedley says they have a nightly conference call with representatives from the CDC.